klaasdc/apcups-serial-test/README.md

 The protocol (Microlink) does not seem to be documented, but references to some parameters and fields can be found in various APC datasheets/manuals.
 For more details on the development, visit https://sites.google.com/site/klaasdc/apc-smartups-decode

 The code is written for Python 3, and uses pyserial to interface with an USB-to-serial adapter.
-The only dependecy is the pyserial library
+The only dependecy is the pyserial library.

 Running the program
 -------------------